hharryyf/codeforcepractice/README.md

 this subproblem in O(n^2).
 So the overall time complexity of the algorithm is O(n^2lognlogn), which 6.5s is enough for this. https://vjudge.net/problem/CodeForces-793G

+579. Pawns (diff=2600, range tree, lazy propagation, observation) This problem is very similar to 338E and 1179C, but as the previous 2 problems, it took me 3 hours to solve this.
+The observation is very simple, let cover(i) be the number of pawns that can reach [i, 2n].
+Then, if all pawns can be placed in a board of size m, cover(i) <= m - i + 1 for all i.
+This means that the total number of rows is max(cover(i) + i - 1), which is very simple to be maintained. https://vjudge.net/problem/CodeForces-1373G